BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.5-beta2 - 13 Sept 2019 =
+* Fixed the styles to be included in the shortcodes.
+* Fixed the category element to include the default value and the correct items.

 = 2.5.5-beta - 6 Sept 2019 =
 * Fixed the modal to create the pages from the wizard, the setting page and the form builder.
 * Added a new hook buddyforms_after_user_activation to hook after the user activation.